ThunderID/InputComponents/README.md

 ### v 0.1
 Thunder web component using laravel blade.
 Dynamic API driven ui component.

+###How to use
+download this package. copy components folder to your view directory.
+Done! use

+	@inlude(components.thunderComponent, [Parameter Array])

 ##For Backend

 HTML component will be injected via element.